TykTechnologies/tyk-pump/README.md

 ### Uptime Data

-`dont_purge_uptime_data` - Setting this to false will create a pump that pushes uptime data to Uptime Pump, so the Dashboard can read it.
+`dont_purge_uptime_data` - Setting this to false will create a pump that pushes uptime data to (Mongo) Uptime Pump, so the Tyk Dashboard can read it.
 Disable by setting to true

 #### Mongo Uptime Pump
 In `uptime_pump_config` you can configure a mongo uptime pump.
 By default, the uptime pump is going to be `mongo` type, so it's not necessary to specify it here.